SethBowman/EntityFrameworkLesson/README.md

-# Lesson: Introduction to C# Entity Framework
+# Lesson: Introduction to C# Entity Framework in Visual Studio Code

 ## What is Entity Framework?